Ōgi logo Ōgi

 Rook

-A Rook () moves any number of squares in a straight line along a single rank or file, without ever jumping over another piece.
-It captures by ending its move on the opponent's piece.
+A Rook () moves any number of squares in a straight line, along the same rank or file, without ever jumping over a piece.
+It captures by ending its movement on the opponent's piece.

 Promoted Rook